gagarine/docker-php/readme.md

 Emails are at: http://localhost:8025/ their are only stored in RAM.

-## Chose the PHP version
+## PHP version

-Configuration for PHP7.0 and PHP5.6 is provided.
-You can chose with one you want to use by editing the docker-compose.yml file:
+Configurations for PHP7.0 and PHP5.6 are provided and work out of the box.
+Chose the want to use by editing the docker-compose.yml file:

 For PHP 5.7: